fritzali/nixos/installation/README.md

 ## NixOS Installation

-The goal of this is a stable, partially encrpyted and somewhat flexible initial NixOS setup to build upon.
+The goal of this is a simple and stable, partially encrypted and somewhat flexible initial NixOS setup to build upon.
 In order to include a full description, large parts are not specific to NixOS and can be adopted for other systems as well.
 The process consists of the following steps:

 #### Preparing